OmniDB/OmniDB/README.md

   - Fixed bug when sorting connection grid
   - Fixed bug when changing user password
   - Fixed bug when creating connections from omnidb-config (CLI)
-  - Fixed query tab hanging while waiting on command cancellation, while user is not being notified
+  - Fixed bug that sporadically breaks query tab usability after query is cancelled
   - Fixed bug in drag and drop of tabs in Firefox
 - Changes in deployment
   - Dropped support for 32 bits builds